 Many different conditions can lead to peripheral neuropathy.
 These include:

 - Diabetes - this is the most common cause of chronic peripheral neuropathy in Europe.
-The high blood sugar levels in people with poorly controlled diabetes lead to the nerve damage.
+The high blood sugar (glucose) levels in people with poorly controlled diabetes lead to the nerve damage.

 - Dietary deficiencies - B12 or folate vitamin deficiencies can cause nerve damage and peripheral neuropathy.